 Daily between 11:00 and 21:00

-The Christmas market in the heart of the Innsbruck old town is one to make traditionalists like me happy.
+The Christmas market in the heart of the Innsbruck old town makes traditionalists like me happy.
 How can it not with a giant Christmas tree sparkling right next to Innsbruck’s most famous sparkling object – the Golden Roof with its 2,657 fire-gilded copper tiles.
 I mean, one would think Kaiser Maximillian had it built especially for Christmas.

-The time to be in front of the Golden Roof with a Glühwein is around 17:30 every day.
-That’s when a group of trumpeters appears on the balcony to play traditional Austrian Christmas songs.
+A great time to be in front of the Golden Roof with a Glühwein is around 17:00 from 24 to 28 December.
+That’s when groups of trumpeters appear on surrounding balconies to play traditional Austrian Christmas songs.
 There is even a viewing platform from where to enjoy the music away from the hustle and bustle around the 70 market stalls.

 Innsbruck Christmas Market = Generous Father Christmas